Skip to main content

 How Medicaid Interacts With Your Accident Claim

 This is the most important section for anyone pursuing a personal injury case.
-Understanding Medicaid's subrogation rights can save you thousands of dollars.
+Understanding Medicaid's subrogation rights -- and the specific caps that limit what Medicaid can take -- can save you thousands of dollars.

 What Is Medicaid Subrogation?